Canopy Growth Corporation (CGC) Falls More Steeply Than Broader Market: What Investors Need to Know

-Coming into today, shares of the company had gained 18.7% in the past month.
-In that same time, the Medical sector gained 2.6%, while the S&P 500 gained 3.5%.
+Shares of the company witnessed a gain of 7.35% over the previous month, beating the performance of the Medical sector with its gain of 3.09%, and the S&P 500's gain of 0.92%.

-The investment community will be paying close attention to the earnings performance of Canopy Growth Corporation in its upcoming release.
-The company's upcoming EPS is projected at -$0.11, signifying a 88.42% increase compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $52.34 million, indicating a 13.34% upward movement from the same quarter last year.
+The investment community will be closely monitoring the performance of Canopy Growth Corporation in its forthcoming earnings report.
+The company is expected to report EPS of -$0.11, up 88.42% from the prior-year quarter.
+At the same time, our most recent consensus estimate is projecting a revenue of $52.34 million, reflecting a 13.34% rise from the equivalent quarter last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Canopy Growth Corporation presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Canopy Growth Corporation is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Products industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 67, which puts it in the top 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 89, putting it in the top 37% of all 250+ industries.

 The Zacks Industry Rank evaluates the power of our distinct industry groups by determining the average Zacks Rank of the individual stocks forming the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.